What is cybersecurity?

 Malware: A form of software designed to infect devices or systems and delete essential files and/or programs, preventing proper functionality.

-Phishing: An attempt to extract user data like passwords or personal information (i.e., social security numbers, bank accounts, PINs, etc.) from willing individuals through emails or texts that mimic legitimate communications.
+Phishing: An attempt to extract user data like passwords or personal information (i.e. national insurance numbers, bank accounts, PINs, etc.) from willing individuals through emails or texts that mimic legitimate communications.

-Denial-of-service attack (DoS): A cyber tactic that overruns an enterprise-level system to impair or shut down service requests, preventing users from accessing an Internet-connected resource.
+Denial-of-service (DoS) attack: A cyber tactic that overruns an enterprise-level system to impair or shut down service requests, preventing users from accessing an internet-connected resource.

-Distributed denial-of-service attack (DDoS): This is a tactic similar to a DoS attack, except on a larger scale, in which cybercriminals use a system of devices or bots to overwhelm enterprise infrastructure across multiple networked resources.
+Distributed denial-of-service (DDoS) attack: This is a tactic similar to a DoS attack, except on a larger scale, in which cybercriminals use a system of devices or bots to overwhelm enterprise infrastructure across multiple networked resources.

 What are cybersecurity technologies and best practices?

-In general, there are several established and emergent technologies utilized in cybersecurity.
-Protections like artificial intelligence (AI) and machine learning (ML) enable real-time detection of threats, using data analysis to identify, alert, and resolve compromises before they can cause damage.
-Likewise, behavioral analytics learns how users act and move across digital environments and uses that information to identify anomalies that could indicate incoming or in-progress attacks.
-More advanced examples include blockchain, zero-trust protocols, and cloud encryption.
+In general, there are several established and emergent technologies utilised in cybersecurity.
+Protections like artificial intelligence (AI) and machine learning (ML) enable real-time detection of threats, using data analysis to identify, alert and resolve compromises before they can cause damage.
+Likewise, behavioural analytics learns how users act and move across digital environments and uses that information to identify anomalies that could indicate incoming or in-progress attacks.
+More advanced examples include blockchain, Zero Trust protocols and cloud encryption.
 Each method involves preventing or limiting access to information.
 Blockchain, specifically, stores data in blocks and connects it through cryptography.
 Once saved, that data cannot be changed or removed.
 Zero Trust is a form of multi-factor identification that requires users to validate their credentials, limiting widespread access to systems.
 And cloud encryption transforms readable information into unreadable code and stores it in the cloud, requiring a user with a proper encryption key to access it.